 Location: Lagoa, encompassing the coastline between Marinha Beach and Vale Centeanes Beach; Lagoa municipality; GPS Coordinates : 37°05’24.635″N / 8°24’46.181″W (start); 37º05’28.799″N / 8º27’14.762″W (finish); Grade: moderate/medium-high difficulty; some stretches can be more difficult for elderly or very young visitors; Type: linear trail (out and back); this trail is signposted; Length: 12.000 meters/ 7.46 miles (out and back, total); Average Completion Time: up to 4-6 hours; Best Time to Visit: all year round; may not be advisable on stormy or windy days; Activities: nature walks and hikes; birdwatching; swimming in summer

-At the bottom of the cliffs, a contrasting palette of azure and yellow is formed between the shallow waters over the gently sloping sand and the sprinkling of rocks that draw sea life and a few happy snorkelers.
-Seagulls and cormorants are seen crisscrossing the blue atmosphere above, before landing accurately on the vertical rocky walls.
+At the bottom of the cliffs, a contrasting palette of azure and yellow is formed between the shallow waters over the gently sloping sand and the sprinkling of rocks that attract sea life and a few happy snorkelers.
+Seagulls and cormorants crisscross the blue atmosphere above, before landing accurately on the vertical rocky walls.

-At Benagil, visitors can jump aboard one of the skiffs offering trips to these spectacular sinkholes and sea caves; such trips usually make several stopovers, including at the large, light-filled dome of the famous Benagil Cave.
+At Benagil, visitors can jump aboard one of the skiffs offering trips to these spectacular sinkholes and sea caves.
+Such trips usually make several stopovers, including at the large, light-filled dome of the famous Benagil Cave.

 Contemplating sinkholes as natural skylights within a sea-sculpted cathedral really is a rare and gratifying experience.
 Skiffs depart from most of the major beaches between Carvoeiro and Praia da Marinha.